sabamdarif/linuxthemestore/README.md

-# LinuxThemesStore
+# Linux Theme Store
 ## _NativeWay to install linux themes on your desktop_

 -  A modern desktop app for discovering, downoading Linux themes, icoirectly from Pling & Opendesktop
 - No browser required.
 - Just browse, click, and beautify your desktop!